-- A. The Community has inherent authority over formal education within the boundaries of the Gila River Indian Reservation ("Reservation"). - B. It is the intent of the Community to exercise its authority over any non-Indians under this title to the maximum extent permitted under federal law and Supreme Court and federal court decisions defining the regulatory authority of Indian tribes over activities which occur on trust lands or conduct which threatens the political integrity, economic security, health or welfare of the tribe, including Montana v.
+- B. It is the intent of the Community to exercise its authority over any non-Indians under this title to the maximum extent permitted under federal law and Supreme Court and federal court decisions defining the regulatory authority of Indian tribes over activities which occur on trust lands or conduct which threatens the political integrity, economic security, health or welfare of the tribe, including Montana v.
 United States, 450 U.S. 544 (1980) and Water Wheel Camp Recreational Area, Inc. v.
 LaRance, 642 F.3d 802 (9th Cir.
 2011). - C. The laws and ordinances of the Community, including this title, apply to all schools within the exterior boundaries of the Reservation to the maximum extent permitted under applicable law.

 11.103.
-Findings, Intent, and Purpose.
+Intent and Purpose.